Costs of proceedings - Austria

 Fixed costs for litigants in civil proceedings

-Fixed costs must be paid at the beginning of the proceedings.
+Fixed fees must be paid upon submission of the entry triggering the fee.

-Fixed costs must be paid at the beginning of the proceedings.
+Fixed fees must be paid at the beginning of the procedure.

 Rights and obligations of the parties

 As a general rule, lawyers are obliged to inform their clients of how costs are calculated and what costs are to be expected.
 In this regard, Section 15(2) of the Guidelines on the practice of the profession of lawyer (RL-BA 2015) recommends that when a new contract is entered into, lawyers inform their clients about the basis for the calculation of the remuneration and the entitlement to an interim statement.
 If no flat-rate fee has been agreed, the client is entitled to request, at appropriate intervals, an interim financial statement or an interim report on the services already provided or the time taken to do so (if a calculation based on hourly fees has been agreed).
 Similarly, an agreement should be reached on the start and frequency of the interim settlement before the lawyer is appointed.

 Where can you find out more about cost laws in Austria?